claytonkb/sbc/README.md

 are 8-bit (saturating).
 I am also building some 16-bit elements for handling higher resolution.

-I'll try to add a description for each Logisim file as I publish it.
+I plan to add a description for each Logisim file as I publish it.

 01_basics.circ
 --------------